Evso1/Car-Thing-Homelab-Monitor/README.md

 ![System Monitor](/Screenshots/SystemMonitor-screenshot.jpg)

-Screenshots of other screens (without data) are available in /Screenshots
+Screenshots of other pages (without data) are available in /Screenshots

 ## Features
 - Real-time CPU, memory, disk, and temperature stats